Today’s lecture introduced the basic structure and format of SQL queries:

 The written form of SQL queries is closely related to tuple relational calculus, while their implementation requires mapping into expressions of relational algebra.
 There’s an important step here: the SQL queries set out what information we want to find out, and the database engine beneath does some serious planning work to determine how to efficiently compute that information.

-The lecture also covered sets and bags, fiddling details of quotation in SQL token syntax, the UK Labour Market Survey, and the offside rule in football.
+The lecture also covered sets and bags, fiddling details of quotation in SQL token syntax, some advice about tutorials and working hours, and a graph from the Bank of England.

 The features that characterise a reliable implementation of database transactions are standardly initialized as the ACID properties.